Mholscher/gledger/readme.md

 ### Create a database ####

 Go into a Python REPL and import glmodels.
 Then import db from gledger.
-You can then do do a db.dropall() and a db.create_all() to recreate the tables.
+You can then do do a db.drop_all() and a db.create_all() to recreate the tables.

 The only thing not recreated **in Firebird** is the sequences.
 These count on and on, recreate these by hand if necessary.